-This document provides the principles, and policies objectives, for administration of the NPCA's mandate under Ontario Regulation 155/06, as well as its delegated roles and responsibilities within the planning and approvals process.
-The document is intended as a guide for decision-making for NPCA staff. landowners. developers, municipal planners and residents.
+This document provides the principles, objectives, and policies for the administration of the NPCA's mandate under Ontario Regulation 155/06, as well as its delegated roles and responsibilities within the planning and approvals process.
+The document is intended as a guide for decision-making NPCA for staff. landowners. developers. municipal planners and residents.
 The overall objectives of this Policy Document are to: